-Summary: Unable to mount Macintosh HD in Disk Utility on macOS High Sierra/Mojave or access the data stored on the Mac hard drive?
+Summary: Unable to mount Macintosh HD in macOS High Sierra/Mojave and Disk Utility?
+Cannot access the data stored on the Mac hard drive?
 Don't worry.
 This article will show you 7 efficient solutions fix Macintosh HD not mounted/showing up in Disk Utility in macOS Mojave/High Sierra issue without losing data.

-Mounting a drive means to make the drive available for the operating system to perform read and write operations.
+Mounting a drive means to make the drive available for the operating system to read and write.
 If the Macintosh HD won't mount in Disk Utility, all the data on the Mac hard drive becomes inaccessible, and most of the operations are greyed out or disabled except the Erase button.
 What's worse, your Mac computer will stop working, or your Mac won't turn on at all.

-While Macintosh HD not mounted problem is quite common in macOS High Sierra, Mojave and any other Apple operating system.
-A Mac user are asking for help in Reddit:
+In fact, Macintosh HD not mounted problem is quite common in macOS High Sierra, Mojave and any other Apple operating system.
+Here is a Mac user who is asking for help in Reddit:

 Help, my 2011 iMac just randomly stopped working this morning.
 I turned it on, it took about 3 minutes to get to halfway then it shuts off.
 I used Disk Recovery.
 When I got there, Macintosh HD was grayed out and every time I tried to repair it, it says "cannot repair" and says to backup the files and stuff, but I don't know how to.
 Would I need to erase my Macintosh HD or is it possible to recover files from an unmounted, unrepairable drive?

-Do this sound familiar?
-If you have met the situation above, what can you do when Mac hard drive is not mounted in Disk Utility High Sierra/Mojave without worrying about data loss?
-Read on to learn:
+Does this sound familiar?
+If you have met the same situation above, what can you do to fix the problem without worrying about data loss?
+Now, read on to learn the solutions.

-Part I: Why does Macintosh HD not mounted/showing in High Sierra Disk Utility?
+Part I: Why does Macintosh HD not mounted/showing in Disk Utility?

-In the followings, we will unveil its 5 primary reasons why this might happen:
+In the followings, we will unveil 5 primary reasons why this might happen:

 - File system damage.
-File system is responsible controlling how data is organized and stored in a drive.
-If the Macintosh HD's file system is corrupted, the master file table will be impacted in a direct manner and Mac won't mount the drive.
+File system is responsible for how data is organized and stored in a drive.
+If the fle system of the Macintosh HD is corrupted, the master file table will be impacted in a direct manner so the Mac won't mount the drive.

-- Virus attack.
+- Virus attacks.
 Perhaps, your Mac system or the Macintosh HD is attacked by virus or malware, resulting in data corruption.
-Then your Mac won't mount the Macintosh HD.
+Then your Mac won't mount the Macintosh HD, neither.

 - Catalog file corruption.
 Catalog files contains the record files of partitioned volumes.
 So if any catalog file becomes corrupt, the Mac won't be able to get volume size location, description of volume content and other volume information, let alone mount the drive.

-- Disk Utility failures The Macintosh HD not mounted issue may be caused due to Disk Utility faults.
+- Disk Utility failures The Macintosh HD not mounted issue may be caused by Disk Utility faults, too.

 - System malfunctions.
 System malfunctions include machine malfunctions and operating system errors.
 If the Mac operating system crashes, it cannot mount any drive.

-Part II: How to recover data when Macintosh HD not mounted/showing in High Sierra Disk Utility?
+Part II: How to recover data when Macintosh HD not mounted/showing up in Disk Utility?

 Pro tips: Before fixing the Macintosh HD not showing up in Disk Utility issue, please stop using the Mac computer and make sure you have a backup copy of the Mac hard drive.

 That's because, your any further operation on the Mac computer, including troubleshooting the hard drive not mounting errors, may write new data to the unmounted Mac hard drive and overwrite the original data.
 Without backups, you need to recover data from crashed/dead hard disk or use Target Disk Mode.